-AIS 401 - National Security Affairs and Preparation for Active Duty I (Lecture - 3 credits)
+AIS 401 - National Security Affairs and Preparation for Active Duty I (3)

 This course is designed to examine the national security process regional studies, advanced leadership ethics, and Air Force doctrine.
 In addition, students will study topics that will prepare them for their first active-duty assignment as officers in the Air Force.